IBM-Cloud/get-started-node/README-CF-DeploymentOptions.md

 #### CLI Deployment
 ```
 > ibmcloud cf push -b sdk-for-nodejs
 ```
 #### Git URL with a branch or tag
 If you still want older hard coded versions of the Open Source Node.js buildpack, you can specify them on your deployment command line, even after Phase 2 is complete.
 Find the node.js buildpack release that contains the runtime version you need in the Node.js buidpack [release notes](https://github.com/cloudfoundry/nodejs-buildpack/releases) and specify the release on the cf push.

 You will need to know the exact runtime version you want, and what version of Node buildpack has that Node version.

-You can research that in the Node-buildpack-releases and append the release number to the command.
-Example: You want Node version 8.16.0 that exists in Node buildpack v1.6.56  - so the pointer for that would be https://github.com/cloudfoundry/nodejs-buildpack.git#v1.6.56.
+Example: You want Node version 8.16.0 that exists in Node buildpack v1.6.56  - so the buildpack for that would be https://github.com/cloudfoundry/nodejs-buildpack.git#v1.6.56.
 Specify the version of the Node.js buildpack on the command line and the version in the runtime in your package.json file, and you're set to deploy and build.

 Example